 The primary objective of the academic fellowship is to develop research competency, so that trainees can become successful independently supported physician-scientists; PMR fellows gain similar competency, but also gain skills in public health and population medicine; two-year Addiction Medicine fellows gain similar research competency, but also develop clinical competency in the first year that prepares them for Addiction Medicine Board certification.
 Clinical addiction medicine competency and leadership is the primary objective for one-year clinical Addiction fellows; a scholarly academic project, focused on research, quality improvement, or program or curricular innovation and implementation, is required during the first year as part of developing clinical and leadership competency.
-The development of research competency is accomplished through intensive mentoring and course work at either the Boston University School of Public Health in pursuit of a Master of Science of Epidemiology or Translational & Implementation Sciences, or the Boston University Graduate Medical Sciences Master of Health Sciences Education.
-Research seminars, academic seminars (K30 BUSM training program), completion of both directed and independently developed research projects, teaching seminars, journal clubs and attendance at regional and national research/scientific meetings are also part of the core curriculum.
+The development of research competency is accomplished through intensive mentoring and course work at either the Boston University School of Public Health in pursuit of a Master of Science in Population Health Research, or the Boston University Graduate Medical Sciences Master of Health Sciences Education.
+Research seminars, academic seminars, completion of both directed and independently developed research projects, teaching seminars, journal clubs and attendance at regional and national research/scientific meetings are also part of the core curriculum.